jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 In those cases, where you have such inline function expressions, and they fit the pattern of computing a quick calculation in a single statement and returning that result, arrow functions indeed look to be an attractive and lightweight alternative to the more verbose `function` keyword and syntax.

-Most people tend to *ooo and ahhh* at nice terse examples like that, as I imagine you just did!
+Most people tend to *ooh and aah* at nice terse examples like that, as I imagine you just did!

+//TODO Kyle: Changed to ooh and aah, per Webster's (http://www.merriam-webster.com/dictionary/aah).

-However, I would caution you that it would seem to me somewhat a misapplication of this feature to use arrow function syntax with otherwise normal, multi-statement functions, especially those which would otherwise be naturally expressed as function declarations.
+However, I would caution you that it would seem to me somewhat a misapplication of this feature to use arrow function syntax with otherwise normal, multistatement functions, especially those that would otherwise be naturally expressed as function declarations.

 Recall the `dollabillyall(..)` string literal tag function from earlier in this chapter -- let's change it to use `=>` syntax: